-Ma nonths ended arch 31, 2020

-(Un audited)

-Cash flows from discontinued operating activities:

-Net income \$ 97

-Adjustments to reconcile net income to net cash from operating activities:

-Deferred income taxes (765)

-Depreciation and amortization 1,422

-Other operating adjustments (11)

-Changes in operating assets and liabilities:

-Accounts receivable (169)

-Inventories (1,786)

-Prepaid expenses and other current assets 82

-Other non-current assets 931

-Accounts payable and other accrued liabilities (1,030)

-Net cash used in discontinued operating activities (1,229)

-Cash flows from discontinued investing activities:

-Capital expenditures (3,447)

-Net cash used in discontinued investing activities (3,447)

-Cash flows from discontinued financing activities:

-Cash transferred from Gold Resource Corporation prior to Spin-off 4,508

-Repayment of loans payable (216)

-Repayment of finance leases (107)

-Net cash provided by discontinued financing activities 4,185

-Supplemental Cash Flow Information Discontinued Operations

-Non-cash investing activities:

-Change in capital expenditures in accounts payable \$ 516

-Change in estimate for asset retirement costs \$ 435
+three months d June 30, 2020 ed June 30, 2020 (U naudited) (Unaudited) Cash flows from discontinued operating activities: Net income \$ (2,069) \$ (1,972) Adjustments to reconcile net income to net cash from discontinued operating activities: Deferred income taxes 1,309 544 Depreciation and amortization 1,860 3,282 Other operating adjustments 4 (7) Changes in operating assets and liabilities: Accounts receivable 70 (99) Inventories (1,030) (2,816) Prepaid expenses and other current assets (93) (11) Other non-current assets (1,187) (256) Accounts payable and other accrued liabilities 334 (696) Net cash used in discontinued operating activities (802) (2,031) Cash flows from discontinued investing activities: Capital expenditures (2,748) (6,195) Net cash used in discontinued investing activities (2,748) (6,195) Cash flows from discontinued financing activities: Cash transferred from Gold Resource Corporation prior to Spin-off 3,984 8,492 Repayment of loans payable (219) (435) Repayment of finance leases (109) (216) Net cash provided by discontinued financing activities 3,656 7,841 Supplemental Cash Flow Information Discontinued Operations Non-cash investing activities: Change in capital expenditures in accounts payable \$ (2,034) \$ (1,518) Change in estimate for asset retirement costs \$ 662 \$ 1,097

-Effective December 31, 2020, in connection with the Spin-Off, the Company entered into an agreement with FGC that govern the relationship of the parties following the Spin-Off.
-The Management Services Agreement provides that the Company and its subsidiaries will provide services to FGC to assist in the transition of FGC as a separate company including, managerial and technical supervision, advisory and consultation with respect to mining operations, exploration, environmental, safety and sustainability matters.
-The Company will provide certain administrative services related to information technology, accounting and financial advisory services, legal and compliance support and investor relation and shareholder communication services.
-The agreed upon charges for services rendered are based on market rates that align with the rates that an unaffiliated service provider would charge for similar services.
-The Management Services Agreement will terminate on December 31, 2021, unless cancelled upon 30 days written notice by one party to the other.
-Due to the successful development, by FGC, of their own corporate, administrative and technical capabilities, the Company decided to terminate the Agreement and delivered a notice of termination on April 14, 2021 and therefore termination of the Agreement will be effective on May 21, 2021.
+Effective December 31, 2020, in connection with the Spin-Off, the Company entered into an agreement with FGC that governs the relationship of the parties following the Spin-Off.
+The Management Services Agreement provided that the Company and its subsidiaries provide services to FGC to assist in the transition of FGC as a separate company.
+The agreed upon charges for services rendered were based on market rates that align with the rates that an unaffiliated service provider would charge for similar services.
+Due to the successful development of FGC's own corporate, administrative, and technical capabilities, the Company terminated the Agreement effective on May 21, 2021.